lisaellison/responsive_portfolio/README.md

 - make the header navbar drop down to a 2nd line for xs screen size
 - center buttons on 1st two portfolio cards
 - make contact form functional

+## Comment on HTML validation
+- most trouble came from HTML tags not being properly named or nested